3 Sources

 Copy Link

-Eufy, a smart security camera company owned by tech giant Anker, launched a unique data collection campaign last winter that has raised eyebrows in the tech community.
-The company offered its customers $2 for each video submitted to help train its artificial intelligence software, specifically targeting footage of package thefts and attempted car break-ins
+Eufy, a smart security camera company owned by Chinese tech giant Anker, has sparked controversy with its recent data collection campaign.
+The company offered users $2 per video submission to help train its artificial intelligence software, specifically targeting footage of package thefts and attempted car break-ins

 1